sp0ttybug/hacker-rank/README.md

-# hacker-rank
+# Hackerrank
-This is my repository of my solutions to Hacker Rank problems.
+Welcome to my repository of solutions to various HackerRank problems!
+Here, you will find my solutions organized by domains and problem categories.
+# Languages
+ - SQL

+# Contact
+If you have any questions, suggestions, or feedback, feel free to reach out to me.

+# Happy Coding!